clawtros/GPCP-to-CSV/analysis.rst

                       [-p INPUT_PREFIX] [-op OUTPUT_PREFIX] [-y YEARS]
                       [-m MONTHS] [-f FORMAT]

+	Please see http://precip.gsfc.nasa.gov/ for a full description of the data set.

 	optional arguments:
 	  -h, --help            show this help message and exit -z, --gzip            Set this flag if the input files are zipped using gzip and end with .gz.
 	  -s, --single_file     Set this flag if running the program for only a single (one) file.
-Then provide the input_file.
+Specify the file using the -i option.
 	  -i INPUT_FILE, --input_file INPUT_FILE
 							The full path of the input file, i.e.:
 							C:/Users/schiefej/Desktop/gpcp_v2.2psg.1987 if no
 							year(s) is(are) provided this is required.
+If this switch is used, -s must also be set.
 	  -o OUTPUT_FILE, --output_file OUTPUT_FILE
 							The full path of the input file, i.e.:
 							C:/Users/schiefej/Desktop/out_1987.csv
 	  -p INPUT_PREFIX, --input_prefix INPUT_PREFIX
 							The path to the input file(s) and the appropriate prefix such as: './gpcp_v2.2_psg.' or
 							'C:/Users/schiefej/binary_files/gpcp_file_'The default
 							is the current directory plus the prefix for the new format files: './gpcp_1dd_v1.2_p1d.'
 	  -op OUTPUT_PREFIX, --output_prefix OUTPUT_PREFIX
 							The path to the output file(s) and the appropriate prefix such as: './gpcp_out_' or
 							'C:/Users/schiefej/binary_files/gpcp_out_'
 	  -y YEARS, --years YEARS
 							Years of the requested data, i.e. 2012 or 1987,2011.
 							The MUST be no spaces in the string, ie. 1999,2000 is okay but 1999, 2000 is not.This is a optional value but if it is provided, prefixes must be provided.
 If it is provided, an input file must be provided.
 	  -m MONTHS, --months MONTHS
 							Months of the requested data, i.e. 10 or 1,2,3,4,5,6,7,8,9,10,11,12 for an entire year.
 There
 							MUST be no spaces in the string; see the year argument for applicable examples but using month numbers.
 	  -f FORMAT, --format FORMAT
-                            The output format determines which parser to use.
-0 is for the version one format and map CSV output.
-1 is for single line CSV output with the version one file format.
-2 is the default and is for single line CSV output with the version 2 file format.
+							This switch determines which parser to use.
+0 decodes MONTHLY GPCP (v2.2) binary file into CSV output.
+Tags the data by month and pre-pends a list of grid box lat/lons in the same order as the precip data itself.
+							Format originally designed by Adler, et al.1 decodes MONTHLY GPCP (v2.2) binary data into CSV with a date/lat/lon value for each precip value in the file.
+							One line per value.
+2 decodes DAILY GPCP (v1.2) binary file into same csv format as 1 above.

+	Special thanks to clawtros/Adam Benzan and Carbon Chick for their initial program that solved the hard problem.

 Users of Unix/Linux environments will find the above familiar and easy to follow.